How Much Does Air Conditioning Service Cost?

 Refrigerant Leak Detection and Repair

-Depending on how accessible the leak is, whether or not a leak test is needed, and what exactly needs to be repaired, a normal refrigerant leak detection and repair can actually cost anywhere from $150 to $500 depending on the technician’s accessibility of the leak.
-If you’re unsure, you can ask your AC repair expert to guide you through the process and go over their findings.
+Depending on how accessible the leak is, whether or not there needs to be a leak test, and what precisely requires repair, a typical refrigerant leak detection and repair can actually cost anywhere from $150 to $500 depending on the accessibility of the leak for the technician.
+If you’re feeling uneasy, feel free to ask your AC repair expert to show you their process and explain their findings.

 AC Circuit Board Replacement

-Sometimes the culprit may be beyond the A/C system itself and the circuit board may be in need of replacing.
-Depending on the make and model of your air conditioner, a new circuit board for your system could cost anywhere from $450 to $1300.
+Sometimes the problem may be beyond the A/C system itself and the circuit board may be in need of replacing.
+Depending on the make and model of you’re A/C system, a new circuit board for your system could cost anywhere from $450 to $1300.

 Thermostat Replacement

-If you’re looking to replace your home’s thermostat, a smart wifi thermostat will likely cost more than a basic thermostat.
-Depending on the type of thermostat you choose, you’re most likely going to end up paying anywhere between $200 and $550 to have a new on installed.
-Thanksfully, the latest thermostats could pay back their cost in energy management savings, provided they are programmed properly.
+If you’re interested in replacing your home’s thermostat, a smart wifi thermostat will usually cost more than a standard thermostat.
+Depending on the type of thermostat you choose, you’re probably going to pay anywhere between $200 and $550 to get it installed.
+Thanksfully, the latest thermostats may pay back their purchase price in energy management savings, if they are programmed properly.

 Capacitor or Contactor Replacement

-If your AC is still young or you decide to repair your older AC instead of buying an energy-efficient AC upgrade, a capacitor will typically cost $250 to $350 and a contractor can run a little lower, ranging from $150 - $350.
-These repairs are some of the most common for your AC system.
+If your AC is still young or you want to repair your older equipment instead of purchasing an energy-efficient air conditioning upgrade, a capacitor will typically cost $250 to $350 and a contractor can run a little lower, ranging from $150 – $350.
+These repairs are a couple of the most common for your air conditioning system.

-Again, it’s always good to examine the pros and cons of repairing your current air conditioning equipment versus investing in an upgraded, more energy-efficient piece of equipment.
-If replacing the fan motor is the better option for you, a fan motor replacement may be between $500 and $1200.
+Again, it’s always important to weigh the pros and cons of paying to repair your current air conditioner versus investing in an upgraded, more energy-efficient AC system.
+If replacing your AC’s fan motor is the better decision for you, a fan motor replacement could cost between $500 and $1200.

 NOTE: Part repair under warranty

-A common misunderstanding is that if the issue calls for a part to be replaced, that it is covered through the manufacturer’s equipment warranty; however, there are many additional costs that may not be covered under the warranty that will be your responsibility.
-Even with standard repairs, like a capacitor replacement, the company still has to process this warranty through the manufacturer so they can get the credit on the part.
-Furthermore, all manufacturers require the contractor to store the part for 60-120 days and may require the contractor return the bad part at the contractor’s cost.
-Greater repairs, like a compressor, are encompassed in this process but these bigger repairs have ancillary supplies and materials required (i.e. refrigerant, copper fittings, etc.) that are not covered under the Original Equipment Manufacturer warranty.
-If you don’t have a labor warranty you will always have to pay out-of-pocket for the technician’s labor.
+A common misconception is that if there is a part that needs to be replaced, that it is covered by the manufacturer’s equipment warranty; however, there are several additional costs that may not be covered under the warranty that you will be required to pay for out-of-pocket.
+Even with standard repairs, such as a capacitor replacement, the HVAC contractor still has to process the warranty through the manufacturer so they can get the credit on the part.
+Furthermore, all manufacturers instruct the contractor to keep the part for eight to sixteen weeks and may make the contractor return the malfunctioned part at the contractor’s cost.
+Larger repairs, a compressor for example, are included in this process but those types of repairs have more supplies and materials required (i.e. refrigerant, copper fittings, etc.) that are not covered under the Original Equipment Manufacturer warranty.
+If you don’t have a labor warranty you will continue have to pay out-of-pocket for the technician’s labor.

-Some of our Membership Plans carry parts and labor coverage that works alongside the manufacturer’s warranty to guard you from sudden repair bills.
+Some of our Membership Plans have parts and labor coverage that work with the manufacturer’s warranty to protect you from unexpected repair bills.

-Always understand that these prices are estimates and many times they can increase or decrease depending on where you live, the particular issues with your equipment, how old your equipment is, and whether or not you’ve been getting yearly maintenance to maintain the health of your air conditioning system and your manufacturer’s warranty.
-If your system has seen its last summer and replacement is more likely, take a moment to review our air conditioner pricing guide.
+Remember that these prices are estimates and many times they can increase or decrease depending on where you live, the specific issues with your system, the age of your air conditioner, and whether or not you’ve been receiving annual maintenance to maintain the health of your air conditioning system and your manufacturer’s warranty.
+If your unit has seen its last summer and replacement seems more likely, take a moment to review our air conditioner pricing guide.

-If you would like more information or ever need expert AC repair, call Knochelmann Service Experts 24/7/365.
+If you have any questions or ever need expert air conditioner repair, call Service Experts Heating, Air Conditioning & Plumbing 24/7/365.